 The Transmitted MSDU Count, MSDU Failed Count, MSDU Discarded Count, MSDU Multiple Retry Count, QoS CF-Polls Lost Count, Average Queue Delay, Average Transmit Delay, and delay histogram fields relate to transmissions to the QoS STA given in the Peer STA Address field.
 Metrics are reported over the Measurement Duration, or for triggered transmit stream/category measurements, over the Measurement Count.
 Any counter that increments to a value of 231-1 terminates the measurement.

-The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted.
+The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted or for the SCS stream specified by the SCSID that were successfully transmitted within the delay bound specified in the Delay Bound field in the relevant QoS Characteristics element.

-The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit, or due to the MSDU lifetime having been reached.
+The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit, the MSDU lifetime having been reached, or for the SCS stream specified by the SCSID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit, the MSDU lifetime, or the MSDU delay bound having been reached.

 The MSDU Failed Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit.